Student technology policy

 SCAD reserves ownership rights to all material produced during a student's enrollment at the university using technologies supplied by the university.
 Release of copyright may be obtained through written contractual agreement signed by a designated university authority.
 For more information regarding SCAD copyright policies, see the relevant section in the student handbook.
 No individual may supply, use, or set up equipment or software on the university's network for the purpose of inspecting, copying, storing, acquiring or redistributing copyrighted, trademarked or otherwise protected material, including, but not limited to, computer software, music, artwork, film, electronic texts, graphical or video productions in any manner that violates copyright law or the rights of the copyright holders.
 Upon receipt of a notification of possible copyright infringement or file sharing improprieties, SCAD will notify the individual assigned to the IP address through the office of student conduct about the infraction, providing an explanation as to why it was received, and will subsequently quarantine the access of the student until such time as the office of student conduct adjudicates.
 Any internal action taken by SCAD does not shield the student from potential liability claims from third parties or the owner of the copyrighted material, who retain the right to sue for the underlying infringement activity.
 A content owner may bring an infringement claim against a user and by law is entitled to a minimum of $750 for each infringement; if intent to infringe copyright is demonstrated, statutory damages may be as high as $15,000 per infringement (Note: These fines are subject to change).
 According to applicable copyright law, persons involved in the illegal reproduction of software can be subject to civil damages and criminal penalties, including fines and imprisonment.
 Students can also be subject to SCAD's disciplinary policy.
 SCAD does not condone the illegal duplication of software.
 Any students who create, acquire or use unauthorized copies of computer software shall be disciplined as appropriate under the circumstances.
 Such discipline may include dismissal from the university.

-Malfunctions or suspected malfunctions should be reported to the Technology Support Center for immediate attention.
+Malfunctions or suspected malfunctions should be reported to the Technology Support Center by email at firstname.lastname@example.org for immediate attention.
 All repairs and modifications to SCAD technology are to be conducted by SCAD IT staff, or by SCAD IT-approved service providers.

 SCAD hardware (i.e., CPU, monitor, keyboard, mouse, printer, scanner and other peripherals) represents a large investment of funds and provides the student body with an extensive array of tools to facilitate success at SCAD.
 An equipment malfunction is costly to repair and makes the item unavailable to other users.
 For this reason, students should treat all equipment with the same respect and care allotted to personally owned equipment.
 Respecting the physical integrity of the hardware means students shall not tamper with, remove or add any piece or part of a piece of hardware or its accessories (inks, paper, cabling, etc.) from its proper location.
 All users must comply with user guidelines and restrictions posted by IT.